 This course provides opportunities for employment in the Travel and Tourism industry.
-Examples of job roles include; travel agent, hotel conference and events, customer service front of house, marketing, tourism, cabin crew and airport handling staff.
+Examples of job roles include; travel agent, hotel conference and events, customer service front of house, marketing, tourism, tour leaders at Camp America, cabin crew and airport handling staff.

 After a period of working and gaining experience within the sector, positions available could include; social media, a managerial role or even running your own business.

 Opportunities for progression on to higher education courses include a Foundation degree in Tourism Management upon completion of this course.

 Darlington College offers a wide range of support including careers guidance, financial assistance, additional learning support, childcare and many more.
 For more information on any aspect of student support contact the Student Services Team on 01325 503030 and they will direct your call to the appropriate college support team.

 This course is free if you are 16-18 years of age on August 31 of the calendar year in which you begin your studies.

 If you are 19 - 23 years of age fees may apply.
 However help may be available.
 To see if you can receive any funding call our Student Services Team on 01325 503030.

 Course fees are payable to Darlington College.
 Registration and membership fees may be payable.
 All course fees are per year.

 If you are 24+ then this course qualifies for a 24+ Advanced Learning Loan.
 Full details on the www.studentfinancedirect.co.uk